 | Language | Python |

 The most tool-rich threat intelligence MCP server we’ve seen.
-CrowdStrike exposes virtually the entire Falcon platform through MCP — detections, incidents, hosts, intelligence, IOC management, custom IOA rules, firewall policies, cloud security, vulnerability management (Spotlight), asset discovery (Discover), sensor management, scheduled reports, NGSIEM log queries, and identity protection.
+CrowdStrike exposes virtually the entire Falcon platform through MCP — detections, incidents, hosts, intelligence, IOC management, custom IOA rules, firewall policies, cloud security, vulnerability management (Spotlight), asset discovery (Discover), sensor management, scheduled reports, NGSIEM log queries, identity protection, Real Time Response, and Serverless.
+Stars surged 25% (118→148) since our last review.

 What Works Well

 Breadth is unmatched.
-40+ tools across 16 modules.
+40+ tools across 17 modules (up from 16).
 An analyst can go from “show me today’s critical detections” to “what hosts are affected?” to “what threat actor is behind this?” to “create an IOC block rule” — all in a single AI conversation.
 No other MCP server covers this much of an EDR/XDR platform.

 Modular architecture.
 Selective module loading means you can expose only the modules relevant to a user’s role.
 SOC analysts get detections and incidents; threat intel teams get the intelligence module; vulnerability teams get Spotlight.
 This is smart RBAC-adjacent design.

-Multiple deployment options.
-Local Docker, AWS Bedrock, Google Cloud Run, Vertex AI — CrowdStrike clearly intends this for production SOC use, not just demos.
+Expanded deployment options.
+Local Docker, Amazon Bedrock AgentCore (new — direct deployment onto AWS’s agent platform), Google Cloud Run, Vertex AI.
+CrowdStrike and Google Cloud announced an AI-native integration partnership centered on MCP.
+CrowdStrike clearly intends this for production SOC use, not just demos.

 FQL query support.
 Falcon Query Language is exposed through MCP, letting analysts write precise filters rather than relying solely on natural language interpretation.